May 13, 2026, 8:03 am | Read time: 3 minutes

 The Meaning of El Colacho

-The roots of the tradition date back to the 1620s.
-El Colacho is organized by the Brotherhood of the Blessed Sacrament of Minerva.
+The tradition dates back to the 1620s.
+El Colacho is organized by the Brotherhood of Santísimo Sacramento de Minerva.
 During the festival, the so-called “Colachos,” men dressed as devils in red and yellow costumes, parade through the streets.
 With horsehair whips and loud shouts, they playfully chase children through the alleys, accompanied by insults and curses.

-They repeatedly retreat, only to return shortly after to race through the streets and scare the villagers.
+They repeatedly retreat, only to rush through the streets again, startling the villagers.
 In the early evening, the black-clad “Atabalero” appear, often accompanied by drums meant to drive away the devil.

 The Spectacular Highlight of the Festival

-Then comes the most exciting moment: The “Colachos” take a running start and jump over the babies lying on mattresses on the ground.
+Then comes the most thrilling moment: The “Colachos” take a running start and leap over the babies lying on mattresses on the ground.
 The jump has a clear symbolic meaning.
-According to old beliefs, it is considered a type of baptism for the children born in the previous year, as reported by National Geographic.
+According to old beliefs, it is considered a form of baptism for the children born in the previous year, according to National Geographic.

 With the jump, the disguised “Colachos” are believed to take away the babies’ original sins and protect them from misfortune and illness.
 Priests then bless the infants and sprinkle them with rose petals.
-Officially, the ritual is not part of Catholic doctrine and is not supported by the church, but it has been practiced for centuries as part of the Corpus Christi celebrations.
+Officially, the ritual is not part of Catholic doctrine and is not supported by the church, but it has been practiced for centuries during Corpus Christi celebrations.

 ‘This is how my hike on Spain’s unknown parts of the Camino de Santiago went’